 Risk Management Waivers:

 - Contact the Sturzl Center two weeks in advance of the start of your service-learning experience to have a waiver form written for your specific event.

 - Learn more about the community organizations who are partners with St. Norbert College and the Sturzl Center for Community Service and Learning.

 The Service-Learning resource library is located in the Sturzl Center in TWH M36.
 Stop by the Sturzl Center on weekdays between 8:00 am-4:30 pm to check out service-learning resources.

 Academic Service-Learning Handbook

 Faculty members seeking to integrate service-learning into their curriculum or learn more about Academic Service-Learning (ASL) will find helpful information in the ASL handbook information below:

 Academic Service-Learning Advisory Committee

-The Academic Service-Learning Advisory Committee supports faculty in academic service-learning and
+The Academic Service-Learning Advisory Committee supports faculty in academic service-learning and community engagement efforts.

 - Dr. Ravi Agarwal